LinuxforPunks/Shinobi-CCTV-Devuan-guide/README.md

 because it is so insistent on taking over control of the mountpoint logic, with udisks2 defaulting to overriding /etc/fstab

-imo this is actively lethal to Shinobi because its own defaults will write video footage to the OS disk and if the OS disk runs out of space the program will stop working.
-And it will stop working without useful error messages.
+imo this is actively lethal to Shinobi because its own defaults will write video footage to the OS disk and if the OS disk runs out of space the scipts will stop working.
+And they will stop working without useful error messages.

 ##################################################################################################################################